Taylor Ranch Elementary could serve as shelter

-The Venice City Council tabled a discussion about a possible dual-purpose sports complex-hurricane shelter at Wellfield Park for the time being.
-Mayor John Holic placed the idea on Tuesday’s agenda.
+WEST VILLAGES — The Venice City Council tabled a discussion about a possible dual-purpose sports complex-hurricane shelter at Wellfield Park for the time being.

-The decision came after learning from Sarasota County Commissioner Charles Hines that the county doesn’t believe Wellfield is a viable location due to its elevation.
+Sarasota County Commissioner Charles Hines told them the county doesn’t believe Wellfield is a viable due to its elevation.

-They also learned that Taylor Ranch Elementary, which was previously deemed too low, could possibly serve as a county-approved hurricane shelter if hardened, and that the proposed joint-venture shelter at the new Sarasota Memorial Hospital planned on Laurel Road isn’t a done deal.
+They also learned that Taylor Ranch Elementary, which was previously deemed too low, could possibly serve as a county-approved hurricane shelter if hardened.

+Taylor Ranch Elementary serves students in North Port’s West Villages and South Venice.

-Just days ago the county agreed during budget talks to place $3 million aside toward a shelter for 2019 to show its commitment to finding a solution for Venice area residents, Hines said.
+The county recently agreed during budget talks to place $3 million aside toward a shelter for 2019 to show its commitment to finding a solution for Venice area residents, Hines said.

-There was some dismay as well as excitement that a memo by Rich Collins, with Sarasota County Emergency Management, discussing the latest shelter alternatives came out on the very day the Venice City Council was preparing to discuss a Wellfield Park shelter.
+There was some dismay as well as excitement that a memo by Rich Collins, with Sarasota County Emergency Management, discussing the latest shelter alternatives.

-In the end, the board opted not to discuss the mayor’s Wellfield proposal, which was to ask city staff to begin discussions with county staff on a joint project.
+In the end, the board opted not to discuss the mayor’s Wellfield proposal.

-“I just wouldn’t do anything at this point,” said Council Member Rich Cautero.
-“I hesitate to add any complexity (if) they are hardening Taylor Ranch for a near term solution.
-The (letter indicates) they already looked at Wellfield Park.
-I’d prefer not to complicate that at this point.”
+“I just wouldn’t do anything at this point,” Council member Rich Cautero said.
+“I hesitate to add any complexity (if) they are hardening Taylor Ranch for a near term solution.”

-“I had no idea they were looking at other sites than Sarasota Memorial Hospital before today,” Cautero and others said.

-Council Member Charles Newsom said the new SMH hospital is not planned to be hardened for a Category 5 storm, and that most of the spaces in an emergency would likely be taken up by hospital staff and patients.

-Holic said even if Taylor Ranch Elementary, located in South Venice near the City of North Port border, were opened as a hurricane shelter, it would only benefit the people in the area, still leaving a large portion of Venetians without a good option.
+Holic said even if Taylor Ranch Elementary, in West Villages, were opened as a hurricane shelter, it would only benefit the people in the area, still leaving a large portion of Venice residents without a good option.

-The letter by Collins on hurricane alternatives was short on detail, prompting Council to request closer communications with county Emergency Management officials on how the county is proceeding.

 Post a comment as